HolzfeallerJoe/backlogger/README.md

-# backlogger
+# Backlogger

-An app to track your backlog with
+A web interface for tracking your backlog.
+Inspired by the Backlog project from [DarylTalksGames](https://www.youtube.com/@DarylTalksGames).

 **Backend**
-- fastapi
+- FastAPI
-- psycopg
+- Psycopg

 **Database**
-- Postgres
+- PostgreSQL

 **Frontend**
 - Jinja2
-- Tailwind CDN
+- Tailwind (via CDN)

-You can just use the docker compose to run it locally
+You can use Docker Compose to run it locally.